wjdenny/wjdenny.github.io/content/I discovered a lack of student language data and worked with the college to develop comprehensive language use data.md

 ---
 tags:
   - statement
-  - topic/dei
+  - dei
-  - topic/data
+  - data-analysis
-  - topic/accomplishments
+  - accomplishments
 ---
 I discovered a lack of student language data and worked with the college to develop comprehensive language use data.